Verlio-H/URCL-LSP/README.md

 To install:
 `cmake --install build`

-Installation requires elevated permissions (use sudo or on windows run the command prompt as administrator).
+Installation requires elevated permissions.

+This project does not seem to compile in msvc.
+Prebuilt binaries are available in the Actions tab on github.

 ## Dependencies